Problem and case

 TL;DR

-OESIS connects local readings, parcel context, and public hazard feeds into one parcel view so households can make better-informed decisions with confidence and reasons shown.
+OESIS combines local readings, site context, and public hazard feeds into one parcel view so people responsible for a site can make better decisions with reasons and uncertainty shown.

-This page explains the product gap in plain language: one parcel view that is easier to act on than map-only feeds or isolated sensors.
+This page explains the product gap in plain language: one site view that is easier to act on than map-only feeds or isolated sensors.

 What problem this solves

-Regional maps and single-purpose sensors both help, but households still have to do hard interpretation on their own: what is most plausible on this property right now?
+Regional maps and single-purpose sensors both help, but people still have to do hard interpretation on their own: what is most plausible at this site right now?

 OESIS focuses on that gap.
-It combines local readings, parcel context, and public hazard feeds into one parcel view so a household can see what is observed, what is inferred, and how strong the evidence is.
+It combines local readings, site context, and public hazard feeds into one parcel view so occupants and operators can see what is observed, what is inferred, and how strong the evidence is.

 Why this approach is different

-- One parcel story, not scattered tools.
+- One site story, not scattered tools.
 You get one property-facing view instead of switching between unrelated charts and apps.

 - Evidence stays legible.
 The product distinguishes observed signals from estimated conditions and shows reasons, not only a color or score.